Gerard John Schaefer: Police officer

 Shortly after the termination of Schaefer's teaching career, he vacationed in Europe and North Africa before returning to Florida, where he briefly worked for the Wackenhut Corporation as a security guard as he pondered his next career move.
-On September 1, 1970, Schaefer applied for a vacancy within the Wilton Manors police department.
+In September 1970, Schaefer applied for a vacancy within the Wilton Manors police department.
 He failed to disclose the fact he had twice been fired from student teaching positions within the previous year, instead falsely claiming to have acquired two years' experience as a research assistant at FAU and to have recently returned to the U.S. from Morocco.
 Schaefer's previous work history was not verified, and he was formally inducted into the Broward County Police Department in September 1971, graduating as a patrolman at the end of the year at age 25.

 In January 1971, seven months before Schaefer began his career as a police officer, he met a 19-year-old secretary named Teresa Dean while still working as a security guard.
 The two soon became engaged, and married in Fort Lauderdale on September 11 that year.
 According to Schaefer, his second marriage was more harmonious than his first.
-His second wife willingly acquiesced to his frequent demands for sex, and also shared his passion for fishing in locations such as the Florida Keys.
+His second wife willingly acquiesced to his frequent sexual demands, and also shared his passion for fishing in locations such as the Florida Keys.

 Schaefer's tenure with the Wilton Manors police lasted only six months.
-Although he earned commendation from his superiors on one occasion relating to his conduct during a March 1972 police raid on a drug house, his general performance was considered poor.
+Although he earned commendation from his superiors, on one occasion relating to his conduct during a March 1972 police raid on a drug house, his general performance was considered poor.
 He was dismissed from his position when his superiors discovered his habit of stopping cars driven by female motorists who had committed minor traffic infractions, then entering their license plate numbers into a database to obtain further personal details about them before contacting them to request dates.

 Shortly before this dismissal, Schaefer had begun searching for a better-paying law enforcement position elsewhere.
-He began his service as a deputy with the Martin County sheriff's department on June 23, 1972, having forged a letter of recommendation from Wilton Manors endorsing his application.
+He began his service as a deputy with the Martin County sheriff's department in June 1972, having forged a letter of recommendation from Wilton Manors endorsing his application.
 A standard background check revealed he had no criminal record.